FarhodBegmatov/anonymous-feedback/README.md

 ## 🤝 Contributing

-1. Fork the project
+1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add your feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a Pull Request
+5. Open a Pull Request with a clear description of changes

 ## 📄 License